vapor/docs/deploy/supervisor.md

 ### Environment

-You can export variables to your Vapor app with sueprvisor.
+You can export variables to your Vapor app with supervisor.

 ```sh
 environment=PORT=8123